Academic Policies and Procedures for All Students

 - Graduate students called to active duty must provide written documentation of their deployment orders and may then apply for a leave of absence.
 Students on leave are excused from the registration requirement during the period of the leave.
 Leaves are normally granted for a period not exceeding 12 months.
-Students beginning active military duty may be eligible for an exception to these time limits.
 If possible, requests for leaves of absence should be submitted one month prior to the semester for which the leave is requested.
 For further details contact the Graduate School Office at 607-777-2151.

 Students who withdraw from the University to enter military service are granted full tuition refunds for the semester if no academic credit is received (does not apply to international students serving the military in their homeland).
 A copy of the official military orders must be provided to the University.
 During the withdrawal procedure, the student must meet with a representative of the Student Accounts Office and make arrangements to provide the document in accordance with State University of New York policy 8 NYCRR § 302.2. (https://www.suny.edu/sunypp/documents.cfm?doc_id=118)